Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 			characteristic.writeWithoutResponse(ArrayBuffer.fromString("http://moddable.tech"));
 	}

+<a id="classdescriptor"></a>
 ## Class Descriptor
-The `Descriptor` class provides access to a single GATT service characteristic descriptor.
+The `Descriptor` class provides access to a single characteristic descriptor.
 The following properties are included:

 | Property | Type | Description |
 | --- | --- | :--- |